signalfx/signalfx-agent/deployments/salt/README.md

 To test this formula in the dev image (which is Ubuntu-based, so this won't be able to test non-Debian packaging):

-Run Make file with following commands
+Run Makefile targets with following commands:
-`make dev-image` to create the docker image for development.
+- `make dev-image` to create the docker image for development.
-`make run-dev-image` to start the docker container with dev image and get into the container bash
+- `make run-dev-image` to start the docker container with the dev-image and get into the container with bash.

-`salt '*' state.apply` to run formula on the dev-image
+- `make -f /Makefile test` within the dev-image container to lint and validate the formula and pillar example.

+Run `salt-call --local state.apply` within the dev-image container to test the formula.